 This is owned by the younger brother of the first store – and it’s also known as Mayumura.

-To find out more about both shops and the family that own them check out this interview.
+To find out more about both shops and the family that own them check out this interview with them.

-I spend months researching the trips I’m going to write about on this blog, months, so, when, about three days after I get home I find out about something seriously cool that I missed out on, the sulk is massive.
+I spend months researching the trips I’m going to write about on this blog, months, so, when, about three days after I got home from my 2018 I found out about something seriously cool that I missed out on, the sulk is massive.

 This is what happened with Fire Ramen!